QwikDev/qwik/CONTRIBUTING.md

 pnpm deps
 ```

 This will show an interactive UI to update all dependencies.
 Be careful about performing major updates, especially for the docs site, since not all functionality has test coverage there.
+Be sure to test thoroughly.

 ## Starter CLI `create-qwik`

 - [Starter CLI](https://github.com/QwikDev/qwik/blob/main/starters/README.md)

-## Pull Request
+## Pull Requests

 - [Open Qwik in StackBlitz Codeflow](https://pr.new/github.com/QwikDev/qwik/)
 - Review PR in StackBlitz
   ![image](https://user-images.githubusercontent.com/4918140/195581745-8dfca1f9-2dcd-4f6a-b7aa-705f3627f8fa.png)

+### Coding conventions

+Write code that is clean, simple and easy to understand.
+Complicated one-liners are generally frowned upon, unless they are for performance reasons and are clearly marked as such with a comment and explanation.

+When code does something unexpected, add a comment explaining why.

+When a comment is longer, prefer using `/** */` JSDoc comments as that will be auto-formatted as Markdown.
+JSDoc comments will also become part of the API documentation when they apply to exports, so write them as such.

+`pnpm fmt` is your friend, and we recommend setting up Prettier and using format-on-save in your editor.

+### Commit conventions

+If you don't follow these commit conventions, your PR will be squashed.
+This means your local branch will not be part of the commit history of the target branch.
+For larger PRs, it would really help if you follow these guidelines.

+- Create a commit for each logical unit and make sure it passes linting.
+- Keep your commits focused and atomic.
+Each commit should represent a single, coherent change.
+- If you have commits like `wip lol` or `fixup`, squash them.
+Use `git rebase -i`.
+- Commits must follow the format: `type(scope): description`
+  For example: `feat(qwik-city): confetti animations` or `chore: pnpm api.update`

+  Common types include:

+  - feat: A new feature
+  - fix: A bug fix
+  - docs: Documentation only changes
+  - lint: Changes that do not affect the meaning of the code (white-space, formatting, etc)
+  - refactor: A code change that neither fixes a bug nor adds a feature
+  - perf: A code change that improves performance
+  - test: Adding missing tests or correcting existing tests
+  - chore: Changes to the build process or auxiliary tools and libraries such as documentation generation

+  The `scope` is optional and should be a short identifier for the changed part of the code.

+- Use the imperative mood in the description.
+For example, use "add" instead of "added" or "adds".
+- For consistency, there should not be a period at the end of the commit message's summary line (the first line of the commit message).

+### Writing good commit messages

+In addition to writing properly formatted commit messages, it's important to include relevant information so other developers can later understand _why_ a change was made.
+While this information usually can be found by digging into the code, pull request discussions or upstream changes, it may require a lot of work.

+- Be clear and concise in your commit messages.
+- Explain the reason for the change, not just what was changed.
+- If the commit fixes a specific issue, reference it in the commit message (e.g., "Fixes #123").

-### Adding a changeset:
+### Adding a changeset

-Whenever you make a change that requires documentation or a new release, you should add a changeset.
-This will help us to keep track of changes and generate meaningful release notes and changelog files.
+Whenever you make a change that requires mentioning in the changelog, you should add a changeset.
+This will automatically generate meaningful release notes and changelog files.

+You can add multiple changesets in a PR, for example because you implement different features for different packages, or because you have multiple noteworthy commits.

 You create a new changeset file by running: